nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Purpose ###

-The purpose of this section is to provide a view of acute medications that the patient has recently been taking which informs the clinical decision-making process.
+The purpose of this section is to provide a view of acute medications that the patient has recently been taking, which informs the clinical decision-making process.

 ### Subsection title ###

-The subsection title **MUST** be "Recent Acute Medication".
+The subsection title **MUST** be 'Recent Acute Medication'.

 ### Date filter ###